mco-gh/mco.dev/content/post/random/eyes.md

 coverImage = "/img/eye.jpg"
 +++

-Another case where AI does things we can't explain: apparently male and female retinas are different enough that a computer can predict your gender just by looking at your eyes.
+Another case where AI does things we can't explain: apparently male and female retinas are different enough that a computer can guess your gender just by looking at your eyes.

 <!--more-->